Andrii-Posternak/delivery-food-app-backend/readme.md

 - `npm run lint` - run a code check execution with eslint
 - `npm run lint:fix` - run a code check run with eslint with automatic fixes for simple errors

+Create .env file in root directory and add to it environments"PORT", "DB_HOST"

 ## Created with

 :white_check_mark: Node.js